palantir/osdk-ts/etc/api.report.api.md

 } & {
     $count?: any;
 });

-// @public
-export type ValidToFrom<FROM extends ObjectOrInterfaceDefinition> = FROM extends InterfaceDefinition<any, any> ?
-ObjectOrInterfaceDefinition : InterfaceDefinition<any, any>;

 // Warning: (ae-forgotten-export) The symbol "VersionString" needs to be exported by the entry point index.d.ts
 //